friedrith/natural-script/README.md

 // look chrono-node documentation for more details on the returned object
 ```

+It uses the module [chrono-node](https://github.com/wanasit/chrono) to parse the date.
+See the [documentation](http://wanasit.github.io/pages/chrono/) to discover all date and time formats managed.

 #### Capital city

 You can also extract city names.
-The exact list is in [src/formats/capital-city.js](src/formats/capital-city.js).

 ```javascript
 ns.parse('Paris', '{{capital_city}}');